Raúl Alfonsín: Presidential campaign

-Alfonsín disputed the leadership of the UCR with Carlos Contín, but was unable to pass though the complex internal regulations of the party.
+Alfonsín disputed the leadership of the UCR with Carlos Contín, but was unable to pass through the complex internal regulations of the party.
 He made a new political rally at the Luna Park, with a success comparable to a United States presidential primary.
 This new rally convinced Contín, who also ambitioned to be president, that he had no chances fighting against Alfonsín in proper primary elections.
 Fernando de la Rúa, who would have run in the primary elections against him, declined his candidacy because of Alfonsín's huge popularity.
 Antonio Trocolli, another precandidate, declined to run as well.
 Alfonsín was then appointed candidate of the UCR for the 1983 general elections, with Víctor Martínez as the candidate for the vice-presidency.
 The UCR proposed Alfonsín to run with De la Rúa as the candidate for the vice-presidency, to secure the conservative votes, but Alfonsín was confident to win the elections without help.

 The publicity was managed by David Ratto, who created the slogan "Ahora Alfonsín" ("Now Alfonsín"), and the gesture of shaking hands.
 His campaign used a non-confrontational approach, in stark contrast with the Peronist candidate for the governorship of the Buenos Aires province, Herminio Iglesias.
 Iglesias burned a coffin with the seals of the UCR on live television, which generated a political scandal.
 Both Iglesias and Ítalo Luder, the Peronist candidate for the presidency, saw a decrease in their public image as a result.
 A group of UCR supporters drew graffiti that praised Alfonsín manliness and mocked Luder as effeminate; Alfonsín ordered to remove the graffitis as soon as he knew about them.

 During the campaign, both parties made similar proposals to reduce authoritarianism and the political influence of the military, and to maintain the Argentine claim in the Falkland Islands sovereignty dispute.
 Alfonsín denounced a pact between the military and the Peronist unions that sought an amnesty for the military.
 He maintained that the armed forces should be subject to the civilian government and that unions should be regulated.
 He also proposed an investigation into the actions of the military during the Dirty War.
 He closed his campaign by reading the preamble of the constitution of Argentina.
 The last rally was at the Plaza de la República, and was attended by 400,000 people.
 Opinion polls placed the UCR behind the PJ, but also placed Alfonsín as the most popular politician at the time.

 The elections were held on 30 October.
 The Alfonsín–Martínez ticket won with 51.7% of the vote, followed by Luder–Bittel with 40.1%.
 It was the first time since the rise of Juan Domingo Perón that the Peronist party was defeated in elections without electoral fraud or proscription.
 The UCR won 128 seats in the Assembly, forming a majority; and 18 seats in the Senate, constituting a minority.
 18 provinces elected radical governors and 17 elected governors from either the Justicialist or local parties.
 Alfonsín took office on 10 December and gave a speech from the Buenos Aires Cabildo.